Sample Weighting

 ╰───────────────────────────────────────────────────────────────╯

-• If you want to replace the pre-adjusted variable by the adjusted one then set “replace=True”.
+• Set replace=True to replace the pre-adjusted variable with the adjusted one

-• svy also updates the sample design internally so that the design’s weight reference points to the adjusted weight.
+• svy updates the sample design internally so the weight reference points to the adjusted weight

 Poststratification

-Poststratification helps compensate for under- or over-representation in the sample and can mitigate certain non-sampling errors.
-The most common approach adjusts sample weights so that, within poststratification classes, the weighted sums match known control totals from reliable sources.
+Poststratification compensates for under- or over-representation in the sample by adjusting weights so that weighted sums within poststratification classes match known control totals from reliable sources.

-Poststratification classes need not mirror the sampling design; they can be formed from additional variables.
-Typical choices in the social science research include age group, gender, race/ethnicity, and education—alone or in combination.
+Poststratification classes need not mirror the sampling design—they can be formed from additional variables.
+Common choices include age group, gender, race/ethnicity, and education.

 Warning

-Use current, reliable controls: Poststratifying to out-of-date or unreliable totals may not improve estimates and can introduce bias.
-Proceed with caution and document sources and reference dates.
+Use current, reliable controls: Poststratifying to out-of-date or unreliable totals may introduce bias rather than reduce it.
+Document your sources and reference dates.

 TipImplementation in svy